 Should you buy a master franchise if you have the opportunity?
 The answer depends a lot on your background and experience.
 If you’ve got a great deal of experience on the franchisor side of the industry, then it might make sense.

-But if you have only been a franchisee of one franchise, or you have no experience with franchises at all, then it probably does not make sense to go after master franchises as your initial effort.
+But if you have only been a franchisee of one franchise, or you have no experience with franchise ownership at all, then it probably does not make sense to go after master franchises as your initial effort.

 What is a Master Franchise?